jeff-pang/LongestCommonSubsequence/README.md

 ##C# Longest Common Subsequence (LCS)

 ###Description
 This is a C# implementation of LCS without recursion.
-The code is written to be as readable as possible, so at times variables are created simply for the sake of readability.
+The code is written to be as readable as possible, sometimes additional variables are created just for the sake of readability.
 For a detailed explanation on how LCS works see [LCS Tutorial](http://jeff-pang.com/LongestCommonSubsequence/)

 The unit test is based on the following input: